EdwinWalela/malipoplus/README.md

    | body    |  OK   |

-   A status of 404 will be sent if a the specified payment does not exist or if the payment has already been verified
+   A status of 404 will be sent if the specified payment does not exist or if the payment has already been verified

    | response| Value |
    | :-----: |:-----:|